 - salt and pepper to taste

-- 1/4 cup chopped fresh parsley (optional) for garnish
+- ¼ cup chopped fresh parsley (optional) for garnish

 - Cook pasta in very salty water until al dente.
 Drain and set aside.

 - In a large saucepan (I use the same pot I just cooked the pasta in!) melt butter over medium heat.
 Add flour and whisk together to form a roux.
-Let cook for 2-3 minutes, until fragrant and slightly darkened in color.
+Let cook for about a minute until fragrant and slightly darkened in color.

-- Whisk butternut squash and goat cheese into sauce.
+- Whisk butternut squash puree and goat cheese into sauce.
 Whisk until cheese is melted, then add salt and pepper to taste.
 Don't be shy - seasoning is important!

 - Return pasta to saucepan and stir to coat all of the noodles with the sauce.

-I chose not to bake this mac (three cheers for stovetop mac and cheese!) but if you’d like to bake it, place it in a baking dish and top with 1/3 cup of butter-toasted breadcrumbs.
-Bake at 375 for 25 minutes or until the top has browned.
-For tips on how to perfectly bake mac and cheese, check out this post.
+To bake this mac and cheese, cook the pasta until a few minutes less than al dente, then follow the rest of the recipe as directed.
+Transfer to a baking dish and top with ⅓ cup of butter-toasted breadcrumbs.
+Bake at 375 degrees F for 25-35 minutes until sauce is bubbling and top is lightly browned.
+For tips on how to perfectly bake mac and cheese, check out Mac and Cheese 101!